accessibility-exchange/platform/README.md

    docker compose -f docker-compose.local.yml up -d
    ```

+11. If you are going to be committing code changes you will want to copy the php packages from the container and install node packages.

+    ```bash
+    docker cp platform.test:/app/vendor ./vendor
+    nvm use
+    npm ci
+    ```

 For comprehensive instructions, consult the [Laravel documentation](https://laravel.com/docs/10.x).
 Here's an overview of how some key tasks can be carried out using your containers:

 - Visit the site using the SSL proxy to make sure assets load [https://localhost](https://localhost).